omerShahar1/voice-classification-project/README.md

 * the gender classification groups are male and female.

 ## Dataset used

 [Mozilla's Common Voice](https://www.kaggle.com/mozillaorg/common-voice)

+**Note that the following is optional**
 If you wish to extract the features (the npy files) on your own: dwanload the dataset, extract it and move it with the files currently in "archive" folder.
 Then you will need:
 1. run mp3_to_wav.py
 2. run  preparation.py
 3. run save_csv.py

 ## Training
-If you want to train the age_classification model, make sure that "is_age" flag is True (line 11 "train.py").
-If you want to train the gender_classification model, make sure the flag is False.
+* In order to train the age classification model, make sure the "is_age" flag is True (line 11 "train.py").
+* If you want to train the gender classification model, make sure the same flag is False.
 To train a model run the following command:

     python train.py